Email Fax Vs Fax Machines – What Has Changed?

-Technology keeps on evolving whether we want it or not, and it is better to stay up to date, because it can mean the difference between failure and success in our businesses.
+Technology keeps on evolving whether we want it or not, and it is better to stay up to date because it can mean the difference between failure and success in our businesses.
 One of the technologies that has experimented a great transformation is faxing.

-Despite countless predictions of its death, faxing has changed to accommodate modern times and now it can be managed from a digital platform, cutting not only the time it takes to send and receive faxes, but also cutting the costs involved when faxing through a machine.
+Despite countless predictions of its death, faxing has changed to accommodate modern times and now it can be managed from a digital platform, cutting not only the time it takes to send and receive faxes, but also reducing the costs involved when faxing through a machine.

 Fax machines: Learning how to send a fax was an exciting new event back in the day.
 It was pretty amazing how a machine could grab a page and send it as a photocopy to a receiver miles away from us.
-This was a rather time-consuming process though, which involved lot of button-pushing.
+This was a rather time-consuming process though, which involved a lot of button-pushing.

 Faxes arrive directly to your email inbox as PDF files, which you can open/manage from a computer or mobile device.
-You have the freedom of only printing what is needed, greatly reducing your consumption of paper (that’s right, with email faxing you could say you have given the first step to “go green” at the office!).
+You have the freedom of only printing what is needed, significantly reducing your consumption of paper (that’s right, with email faxing you could say you have given the first step to “go green” at the office!).

 Faxes machines: As useful as they were, machines were not perfect transmitting documents.
 It used a scanning and copying process in black and white that didn’t always work as it used to.
-Sometimes it was your machine’s fault, some others it was a faulty machine on the other end of the line.
+Sometimes it was your machine’s fault, some others it was a faulty device on the other end of the line.

 Black and white documents had an OK quality, but if you wanted to fax images and colors, you were left without options.

 Email fax: Digital faxing has made it possible to receive documents with perfect clarity.
-You no longer need to scan a document (unless you only have a hard copy of it), all you need to do is fax directly from your computer the document you wish to fax and it is then transmitted retaining perfect clarity, even with the presence of color images.
+You no longer need to scan a document (unless you only have a hard copy of it), all you need to do is fax directly from your computer the document you wish to fax, and it is then transmitted retaining perfect clarity, even with the presence of color images.

-Received faxes also have an improved quality, but it still depends 50% on the way a person send you faxes.
+Received faxes also have improved quality, but it still depends 50% on the way a person send you faxes.
 Email faxing is also compatible with fax machines, but you only get the quality that is transmitted through it.
 Luckily more and more businesses are switching to online faxing.

 There’s still room for improvement in the mobile fax department.
-So far, only a couple of services offer an integrated mobile solution, but expect more to appear in the next few months.
+So far, only a couple of services offer an integrated mobile solution but expect more to appear in the next few months.

 Are You Still Using a Fax Machine?